Shiners' War: 1837

-The violence would peak in 1837, when the area saw the highest annual Irish immigration to date, and during a time of financial crisis, rising prices, and increased unemployment in the lumber camps.
+The violence peaked in 1837.
+The area experienced a peak in Irish immigration, and endured financial crisis, rising prices, and increased unemployment in the lumber camps.

 In early January 1837, Aylen and his cronies disrupted the election of councillors to the Nepean Township Council, held in Bytown at John Stanley's Tavern.
 Aylen was elected as one of the three councillors.
 Nonetheless, he demanded that the other two positions be filled with his men as well, so a gang of 40 to 60 of his men stormed the meeting room.
 As result, several of Aylen's opponents, including James Johnson—who founded Bytown's first newspaper, the Bytown Independent and Farmer’s Advocate—were violently beaten with sticks and horse whips in both the meeting room and the Tavern's courtyard.
-The meeting ended with legitimate attendees fleeing, as well as having the provincial statutes and other important papers destroyed.
-Order would only be restored by intervention of the military.
+The meeting ended with legitimate attendees fleeing.
+TheShiners destroyed provincial statutes and other important papers.
+Order was restored by intervention of the military.

 Ten days after the incident, an official inquiry into the riot was held by 4 Bytown magistrates.
 Most of the 12 or so witnesses who testified blamed Aylen for the affair; Aylen and his men did not testify.
 Concluding that intense measures were necessary in order to prevent such breach of the peace from occurring again, the magistrates recommended the establishment of a municipal police force as well as the building of a courthouse and jail in Bytown.